 My Insights On This:

 The keyword here is “indexed traffic”.
-Websites that publish to their blog between 1-3 times per week are proven to have significantly more traffic than sites that don’t blog.
+Websites that publish to their blog between 1-3 times per week are proven to have significantly more traffic on average than sites that don’t blog.
 Indexed traffic is traffic that can be measured with enterprise data tools like Amazon’s Alexa suite or Quantcast, which is the industry standard for collecting traffic statistics from people’s browsers.
 While it’s not exact, measured across millions of different websites, certain patterns are undeniable; namely, that blogging almost always equals significantly more traffic.

 Fact #2 of 3: